 Direct use pressure on the Great Barrier Reef

-The Great Barrier Reef continues to bring social and economic benefit to regional and national communities through direct use of reef resources.
-The future value of these varied uses depends on a healthy, intact ecosystem.
+While the Great Barrier Reef continues to bring social and economic benefit to regional and national communities through direct use of Reef resources, the future value of many of these uses depends on a healthy, intact ecosystem.

-Direct use pressure on the Great Barrier Reef Marine Park Area as reported in the Great Barrier Reef Outlook Report 2014.
+Direct use pressure on the Great Barrier Reef as reported in the Great Barrier Reef Outlook Report 2019.